xpack/arm-linux-files/README.md

 $ sudo apt install --yes cloud-utils
 ```

-This file can be downloaded from the releases.
+For convenience, this file can also be downloaded from the
+releases section.

 There are other small trimmings that can be done: